 The most well-known image of Windsor Great Park is the iconic view of the Long Walk, stretching for three miles along the tree-lined avenue from Snow Hill, where the Copper Horse statue of King George III is located, to Windsor Castle.
 To the east of the avenue is the Deer Park; formerly a hunting reserve, the Park is now home to a population of 500 Red Deer that roam freely around the estate.
 No visit to Windsor Great Park would be complete without exploring the beautiful gardens – The Savill Garden and The Valley Garden – both transformed in the warmer months with colourful, sweet-smelling flowers.
 Adjacent to the latter garden is Virginia Water Lake, popular for its sparkling water and abundance of wildlife.

 Eat & drink

 Across the Park are lots of scenic spots where visitors can enjoy a leisurely picnic.
 The Savill Garden Kitchen at the garden’s visitor centre has fantastic options to tuck into, from burgers and salads to wood-fired pizzas, as well as spectacular roast dinners with all the trimmings on Sundays.

 At the gate of Windsor Great Park is also the Wheatsheaf Hotel, a 17th-century hotel and pub, providing a warm atmosphere and serving excellent food seven days a week.
 The location is truly idyllic, overlooking Virginia Water in the majestic setting of Windsor Great Park

-Our Berkshire communities are located just a short drive away from the beautiful Windsor Great Park.
+Our Berkshire communities, such as Crowthorne, are located just a short drive away from the beautiful Windsor Great Park.
 Visit lifestory.group/renaissance/our-developments/ to find out more about each of these new communities with later-living homes available to rent or buy.